-The leaves are dried and often made into braids (each strand represents a living thing).
+The blades of grass are dried and often made into braids (each strand represents a living thing).
 At the beginning of each ceremony, the sacred smoke from a smoldering braid is used to purify and protect our People from any negative energies (smudging).
-The smoke is also believed to travel between this world and the spirit world, carrying our prayers to the Creator and our thoughts and wishes to our People who have gone before us.
-Sweetgrass is one of the medicines that may be used in a smudging ceremony
+The smoke is also believed to travel between this world and the spirit world, carrying our prayers to the Creator and our thoughts and wishes to our people who have gone before us.
+Sweetgrass is only one of the many medicines that may be used in a smudging ceremony.

 Smudging is the act of wafting sacred smoke over oneself for purification.
 Everyone is welcome to participate in our ceremonies and are invited to join the circle.
 Smudging is the first part of our sacred ceremony but it is entirely voluntary.
-If you choose not to be smudged, politely say “nugumah” to the elder when you are approached.
 Smudging is a very personal act and most people develop their own way of doing it.
-Some bring the sacred smoke towards their own head, throat, arms, trunk and legs, others have the elder waft the smoke over them with a feather so their back is also smudged.
-Most of our smudging is done with a smoldering braid of sweetgrass.
-Sometimes it is carried out with a smudging bowl full of sacred fragrant herbs that may include sweetgrass, sage, cedar, birch fungus and/or tobacco or just one of the medicines.
+Some bring the sacred smoke towards their own head, arms, legs, and body, while others have the person smudging waft the smoke over them with a feather so their back is also smudged.
+Sometimes it is carried out with a smudging bowl full of sacred medicines that may include sweetgrass, sage, cedar, birch fungus and/or tobacco or just one of the medicines.

 Tobacco and Tobacco Ties

-Tobacco is the most important sacred medicine for our People and is often carried in a small sacred bundle called a tie.
-Tobacco was used for cleansing or purification, and continues to serve the same purposes.
+Tobacco is the most important sacred medicine for our people.
 While it can be smoked in pipes, it is used primarily for offerings.
-Early Mi’kmaw pipes were said to be made from twisted strips of birch bark which, once used, could be thrown away.
-The ancestors also smoked indigenous dried plant material such as “kinnikanik” the dried inner bark of the red willow, which is still smoked today and used in some pipe at pipe ceremony.
-Unlike today’s tobacco, these earlier sources were free from chemicals.
+The ancestors also smoked the dried inner bark of the red willow, which is still smoked today and used in some pipe at pipe ceremony.
+Unlike today’s tobacco, these earlier sources were free from chemicals and all natural.

 Talking Circle.
 When we need to resolve conflicts and issues, we turn to the talking circle.
 The circle—the earthly representation of the sun’s clockwise journey through the sky—ensures that we sit as equals, each person speaking in turn until an issue is resolved.
 Concensus is very important and decisions are not made until everyone has had a say.
 We strongly believe in this democratic method.